-- The goal of the campaign. - ♦ State what you want to achieve with the help of all stakeholders. - Define the actions to take once the campaign has ended. - The target audience. - ♦ Clearly define the group of users targeted by the campaign. - ◆ Adapt the language of the questions in the campaign to the target audience. - The length and duration of the campaign. - ◆ Ask only a few questions per campaign. - ◆ Choose the type of campaign according to your previously defined goals: - ♦ One-off campaign. - ♦ Recurring campaign. - ♦ Continuous Satisfaction Measurement campaign. - ◆ Control the time for collecting answers in order to take action based on feedback.
+- The goal of the campaign. - State what you want to achieve with the help of all stakeholders. - Define the actions to take once the campaign has ended. - The target audience. - ♦ Clearly define the group of users targeted by the campaign. - ◆ Adapt the language of the questions in the campaign to the target audience. - The length and duration of the campaign. - ◆ Ask only a few questions per campaign. - ◆ Choose the type of campaign according to your previously defined goals: - ♦ One-off campaign. - ♦ Recurring campaign. - ♦ Continuous Satisfaction Measurement campaign. - ◆ Control the time for collecting answers in order to take action based on feedback. - The urgency of the campaign. - Urgent campaigns are immediately delivered. - ♦ Non-urgent campaigns respect a Do Not Disturb period between them.